yingji15/yingji15.github.io/_posts/2019-09-16-regularization.md

 ---
 layout: post
-title: How to improve linear models?
+title: Notes on linear model improvement
+subtitle: special focus on Ridge and Lasso
 tags: [statistics]
 ---

+Although there are many nonlinear "fancy" models, we know linear models still have advantages in inference and works well in real world.

+Then how to improve on linear models?
+Here are some notes on this, with special focus on Ridge and Lasso.

 # 1. Linear Model Selection and Regularization

 $$Y = \beta_{0} + \beta_{1} X_{1} + ... + \beta_{p} X_{p} + \epsilon$$

-linear models have advantages in inference and works well in real world

-how to improve on linear models?

 p > N: the variance is infinite (more columns than rows), so no longer unique least square solution